Leadership and governance

 As Vice Chancellor, Professor Bryan is the principal academic and administrative office of the University, with a number of key responsibilities.

 Professor Bryan provides strategic leadership for the institution, setting our overall direction.
-In doing this, she reports to the University’s Governing Body and is accountable to them for the University’s overall progress, public impact and financial sustainability.
+In doing this, she reports to the University's Board of Governors and is accountable to them for the University's overall progress, public impact and financial sustainability.
 Professor Bryan Chairs the Executive Board – the senior team that leads the different Schools and Professional Services across the University.
 Professor Bryan is also a figurehead for the University, and works with senior leaders and representatives from many different organisations to realise benefits for York St John’s students and staff community.

 Professor Karen Bryan joined York St John University as Vice Chancellor in April 2020.
 Having initially steered the University through the uncertainties of the COVID-19 pandemic, she then led a refresh of our 2026 Strategy, setting the University on course to address the opportunities and challenges of the new decade.
 Professor Bryan is leading the University into the next phase of our development: providing 'support to success' across our growing student population; enhancing our research impact; and driving forward our social justice mission.